Postpartum depression: Community-based support

 A lack of social support has been identified as a barrier to seeking help for postpartum depression.
 Peer support programs have been identified as an effective intervention for women experiencing symptoms of postpartum depression.
 In-person, online, and telephone support groups are available to both women and men throughout the United States.
 Peer support models are appealing to many women because they are offered in a group and outside of the mental health setting.
 The website Postpartum Progress provides a comprehensive list of support groups separated by state and includes the contact information for each group.
-The National Alliance on Mental Illness lists a virtual support group titled "The Shades of Blue Project," which is available to all women via the submission of a name and email address.
+The National Alliance on Mental Illness lists a virtual support group titled "The Shades of Blue Project", which is available to all women via the submission of a name and email address.
 Additionally, NAMI recommends the website "National Association of Professional and Peer Lactation Supports of Color" for mothers in need of a lactation supporter.
 Lactation assistance is available either online or in-person if there is support nearby.

-Personal narratives & memoirs
+Personal narratives and memoirs

 Postpartum Progress is a blog focused on being a community of mothers talking openly about postpartum depression and other mental health conditions associated.
 Story-telling and online communities reduce the stigma around PPD and promote peer-based care.
 Postpartum Progress is specifically relevant to people of color and queer folks due to an emphasis on cultural competency.

-Hotlines & telephone interviews
+Hotlines and telephone interviews

 Hotlines, chat lines, and telephone interviews offer immediate, emergency support for those experiencing PPD.
 Telephone-based peer support can be effective in the prevention and treatment of postpartum depression among women at high risk.
 Established examples of telephone hotlines include the National Alliance on Mental Illness: 800-950-NAMI (6264), National Suicide Prevention Lifeline: 800-273-TALK (8255), Postpartum Support International: 800-944-4PPD (4773), and SAMHSA's National Hotline: 1-800-662-HELP (4357).
 Postpartum Health Alliance has an immediate, 24/7 support line in San Diego/San Diego Access and Crisis Line at (888) 724–7240, in which you can talk with mothers who have recovered from PPD and trained providers.

 However, hotlines can lack cultural competency which is crucial in quality healthcare, specifically for people of color.
 Calling the police or 911, specifically for mental health crises, is thought to be dangerous for many people of color.
 Culturally and structurally competent emergency hotlines are a huge need in PPD care.